 Is It Safe for Diabetics to Eat Grapefruit?

 People with diabetes can eat grapefruit – and should!
-The truth is that what you eat, as a diabetic, has a major impact on the health of your body.
-In addition to staving off serious complications like kidney disease or blindness from diabetes type 2, eating healthy foods now helps prevent those from developing later in life.
-Healthier foods also help control blood sugar levels and weight.
-Isn't it worth adopting a healthier lifestyle if it means giving yourself more quality years?
+The truth is that what you eat, as a person with diabetes, has a significant impact on the health of your body.
+In addition to staving off severe complications like kidney disease or blindness from diabetes type 2, eating healthy foods now helps prevent those from developing later in life.
+More nutritious foods also help control blood sugar levels and weight.
+Isn’t it worth adopting a healthier lifestyle to give yourself more quality years?

-Grapefruits are one of those 'healthy' rules for diabetics that will not only keep you happy with how you look and feel, but they're good for your heart too.
-Diets high in potassium have been shown to lower blood pressure because potassium has a positive effect on the heart muscle.
+Grapefruits are one of those ‘healthy’ rules for diabetics that will keep you happy with how you look and feel and are suitable for your heart, too.
+Diets high in potassium have been shown to lower blood pressure because potassium positively affects the heart muscle.

 What Is The Glycemic Index of Grapefruit?

-The glycemic index of a Grapefruit is 25 meaning that it has a low glycemic index.
-The glycemic load is only around 6 which means that for diabetics, Grapefruit can be eaten without worrying about spiking your blood sugar levels or insulin output.
+Grapefruit has a glycemic index of 25, meaning that it has a low glycemic load of only around 6.
+Thus, for people with diabetes, Grapefruit can be eaten without worrying about spiking blood sugar levels or insulin output.

-Grapefruits are also good for weight loss because they contain naringenin and nobiletin phytochemicals which have been shown to enhance the burning of fat cells in laboratory mice studies.
-They help reduce obesity by reducing adipose tissue growth through inhibiting genes responsible for lipid synthesis (fat production).
-This fruit is truly amazing!
+Grapefruits are also suitable for weight loss because they contain naringenin and nobiletin phytochemicals, which have been shown to enhance the burning of fat cells in laboratory mice studies.
+They help reduce obesity by reducing adipose tissue growth by inhibiting genes responsible for lipid synthesis (fat production).
+This fruit is truly unique!

-Diabetics who eat grapefruit tend to have lower cholesterol levels and triglyceride counts than those who don't, and the fruit is also good for blood pressure problems (and typically low in sodium).
-This tasty citrus fruit contains important nutrients like vitamin C and folates that contribute to overall health as well.
+People with diabetes who eat grapefruit have lower cholesterol levels and triglyceride counts than those who don’t.
+The fruit is also suitable for blood pressure problems (typically low in sodium).
+This tasty citrus fruit contains essential nutrients like vitamin C and folates that contribute to overall health.

 How Much Sugar Is in 100g of Grapefruit?

-Half of a medium-sized grapefruit contains about 8 grams of sugar, which is about almost the same amount found in one small apple or orange.
+Half of a medium-sized grapefruit contains about 8 grams of sugar, almost the same amount in one small apple or orange.
 A large grapefruit can have up to 17 grams of sugar.

-The sugar content of grapefruit juice varies depending on the type of grapefruit you're eating.
-For instance, pink or red grapefruits have less sugar than white ones do.
-One cup of 100% pink or red grapefruit juice contains around 8 grams of sugar while one cup of 100% white has around 17 grams which is over 2 times as much.
+The sugar content of grapefruit juice varies depending on the grapefruit you’re eating.
+For instance, pink or red grapefruits have less sugar than white ones.
+One cup of 100% pink or red grapefruit juice contains around 8 grams of sugar, while one cup of 100% white has around 17 grams, over two times as much.

 Half of one grapefruit is considered as one serving and contains: